JNPRAutomate/agentic-ai-workshop/uc2-ifs-desc/README.md

 > 3. Report those which are either `empty` or `not following the naming convention` and propose a configuration change for it.
 > 4. Ask me for confirmation before commiting the config.

 After this prompt, the agent is waiting for you to answer the question.
-We will reply to it with the following prompt.

 This step corresponds to `milestone #6` 🚩.